Prolong Your Dog's Life

 This vaccine is a subcutaneous injection that is used to help prevent canine influenza H3N8.
 This is highly contagious respiratory disease that can be fatal.

 We recommend a booster vaccine every 3-4 weeks starting at 6-8 weeks of age.
 Once your pet is 16 weeks of age, they are old enough for their last booster and also their rabies vaccine.
 If your puppy gets a late start, it is not a problem.
 We would still recommend a booster every 3-4 weeks until 16 weeks of age, with a minimum of 2 boosters.

 A heartworm test is a blood test that checks your pet for heartworm disease.
-Since heartworms are so prevalent in this area, we recommend your pet(s) stay on preventative year round, and also do the blood test at least once every other year.
+Since heartworms are so prevalent in this area, we recommend your pet(s) stay on preventative year round, and also do the blood test once a year.